THE ONE THING THAT YOU ARE NOT DOING WITH YOU WEB SITE THAT WILL IMPROVE IT OUT OF SIGHT…

 We are all busy in our respective businesses – so here are four main ways of creating content for your web site: -

 - You or your team create the content a little and often.
-Use tools like the E-C Toolset to edit and add to pages and ensure that things are kept up to date.
+Use tools like our content management system to edit and add to pages and ensure that things are kept up to date.

 - You search for and find excellent information so you can “repost” other peoples content – or point to great resources on the web and let your web visitors know why you think it is important.

 - You can add feeds to your web site so that the pages get “automagically” updated by other web sites – this has some issues but can be a really good way to ensure that your web site is seen to be growing over time.